 Chin Above Bar

-When you are lowering yourself back down, it's crucial that you are completing the whole movement.
+When you are lowering yourself back down, it’s crucial that you complete the whole movement.
 One repetition of the exercise is going above the bar and returning to the starting position, as always.
-The starting position for the pull up is actually based around your arms being straight.
+The starting position for the pull-up is actually based on your arms being straight.
 When you are not contracting, do not keep a slight bend in your arms, or you won’t see the full benefit of the exercise as you aren’t doing full reps!

 Throughout the whole exercise, one other crucial thing that you have to keep in mind is that your shoulders need to be back.
 The whole time.
-It’s so common to be told that you need to squeeze your shoulder blades together during literally all upper body exercises.
-You don’t here.
+It’s so common to be told that you need to squeeze your shoulder blades together during literally all upper-body exercises, but you don’t here.
 Your shoulders need to stay back to avoid rolling them forward and letting them take any of the load off.
 You should, however, engage your traps/scapula before you start pulling!

 Abs & Legs